 Meanwhile, the Chief Sustainability Officer (CSO), Ms. Maria Yolanda C. Crisanto, monitors and reports on the environmental, sustainability and social impacts of the business operations.
 Ms. Crisanto and the Sustainability team also help ensure that Globe continues to do its part in recognizing Globe’s environmental and social impacts as well as in maintaining the company’s commitment to carrying out responsible business operations.
 The CSO also reviews economic aspects, environmental and social aspects for the annual Integrated Report.
 Part of Ms. Crisanto’s duties and responsibilities as the CSO is to communicate sustainability concerns and initiatives from the management to the Board through the President and CEO and through the Board Risk Oversight Committee (BROC), who empowers Globe’s advocacy for sustainability and CG.
 The CSO is also Globe’s Senior Vice President for Corporate Communications, who reports directly to the President and CEO and is part of the senior management team.

-Supporting the office of the CTIO and CSO, the Data Protection Officer (DPO), Atty.
-Irish Krystle Almeida, performs her function in accordance with Philippine Republic Act 10173 or the Data Privacy Act of 2012 and its relevant implementing rules and circulars.
-As DPO, she also functions as the key liaison with the National Privacy Commission.
 Mr. Anton Reynaldo M. Bonifacio, the Chief Information Security Officer (CISO), leads the Information Security and Data Privacy Division (ISDP), which is a fully-operationalized group that focuses on Globe’s data privacy and cybersecurity matters.
 The Board, through the ARC and the BROC, is provided regular updates on information security and data privacy matters by the CISO to ensure that cyber risks and technology or digital threats to the business and the customers are prepared for, addressed and managed effectively.
+Supporting the office of the CISO, the Chief Privacy Officer (CPO), Atty.
+Irish Krystle Almeida, performs her function in accordance with Philippine Republic Act 10173 or the Data Privacy Act of 2012 and its relevant implementing rules and circulars.
+As CPO, she also functions as the key liaison with the National Privacy Commission.
+The CISO also reports directly to the President and CEO, ensuring that cybersecurity and privacy remains a priority at Globe.

 In addition, the Office of Strategy Management (OSM) reports to the President and CEO and oversees Globe’s strategy management processes specifically strategy execution and performance tracking linked to the company’s Balanced Score Card (BSC).
 Globe reviews and formulates the Company’s strategic priorities annually, which then guide the formulation of the key business strategies and goals for the year.
 Using the balanced scorecard framework, each business group identifies financial and nonfinancial objectives, and sets targets and initiatives to achieve them as reflected in the groups’ terms of reference (TOR).
 To ensure line of sight, the group TORs are cascaded to all employees, making sure that everyone understands and appreciates their contribution to the group goals.